dunamismax/Python-Hypermedia/README.md

 uv run scripts/project_cleanup/cleanup.py
 ```

-`uv` is a powerful and extremely fast Python package installer, resolver, and version manager.
-It replaces `pip`, `pip-tools`, `virtualenv`, and `pyenv`.
-By using `uv run`, you gain:

-- **Consistency**: Always use the correct Python version and dependencies for the project.
-- **Speed**: `uv` is significantly faster than traditional Python tooling.
-- **Simplicity**: A single tool for all your Python environment needs.

-For a comprehensive overview of its capabilities, refer to the official [uv features documentation](https://docs.astral.sh/uv/getting-started/features/).
+For more details, see the official [uv documentation](https://docs.astral.sh/uv/getting-started/features/).

-### 4. Running an Application
+### 3. Running an Application (Example: `todo-app`)

-Once the initial setup is complete, running any application requires navigating to its directory and starting its development servers.
+To run an application, navigate to its directory and start its development servers.

-**Example using `todo-app`:**

 1. **Navigate to the app's directory:**